vercel/turborepo/contributing.md

 `turbo-tooling` uses [Cargo workspaces][workspaces] monorepo.
-You'll find several workspaces inside the `creates/` directory.
-In order to run a particular create, you can use the `cargo run -p [CRATE_NAME]` command.
+You'll find several workspaces inside the `crates/` directory.
+In order to run a particular crate, you can use the `cargo run -p [CRATE_NAME]` command.

 ## Testing